Benny Morris: Israel's future

 In a 2019 interview with Haaretz, Morris took a pessimistic view of Israel's future, arguing that the Palestinians would not compromise and that ultimately "a situation in which we rule an occupied people that has no rights cannot persist in the 21st century, in the modern world".
 He claimed that as soon as the Palestinians did have rights, Israel would no longer be a Jewish state, and that it would descend into intercommunal violence with Jews ultimately becoming a persecuted minority and those who could emigrating.
 According to Morris, "the Palestinians look at everything from a broad, long-term perspective.
 They see that at the moment, there are five-six-seven million Jews here, surrounded by hundreds of millions of Arabs.
 They have no reason to give in, because the Jewish state can't last.
 They are bound to win.
 In another 30 to 50 years they will overcome us, come what may."

 Published works

 The Birth of the Palestinian Refugee Problem, 1947–1948

 In his 1988 book, Morris retraces the stages of the 1948 Palestinian expulsion and flight.
 He meticulously examines the fate of each abandoned Palestinian village, the reason for its depopulation, and its subsequent fate.
 Morris also considers Israel's decision to bar the refugees' return and the international context.
-This book laid the foundation for Morris' reputation as the preeminent historian of the 1948 War.
+This book laid the foundation for Morris's reputation as the preeminent historian of the 1948 War.